Quickstart for Calico on Kubernetes

 Before you begin

-- Make sure you have a linux host that meets the following requirements:
+- A Linux host that meets the following requirements:

 - x86-64, arm64, ppc64le, or s390x processor